HackerspaceBremen/open_space_notifier/README.md

 Continuous Integration
 ----------------------

-The project is build, tested and (in the future) deployed by a jenkins service on cloudbees.
-You can access is as an read-only anonymous user on https://dragondagda.ci.cloudbees.com/view/hshb_notifier_be%20CI
+The project is build, tested and (in the future) deployed by a Jenkins service on a private server.
+You can access it as an read-only anonymous user on http://tools.steveliedtke.de/jenkins/view/Hackerspace%20Projekte/

 Developed By
 ------------